 Now your car is squeeky clean but dripping wet.
 We need it dry, so grab your chamois or microfibre cloth and dry off all of the water on your bodywork and glass, ringing the cloth out when it gets too wet.
 Top tip; if you have a small squeegee you can use this first to remove the majority of the surplus water before drying with your cloth.
 You can buy soft silicone squeegee blades made specifically for cars.
 Run them over the bodywork gently without applying much pressure and wipe the blade between your fingers after every few strokes to check there is no grit or dirt on it.

-3. Wax (You’ll need: Wax, applicator pad or terry towel cloth, microfibre cloth.)
+Putting a good wax on your car before the winter sets in will help to protect it.3.
+Wax (You’ll need: Wax, applicator pad or terry towel cloth, microfibre cloth.)

 Finally, now your car is clean and dry you are ready to wax your car.
 There are different types of waxes available and I’ll run you through these in a moment but the application of them is generally the same.
 Follow the next steps and your car will be gleaming in no time.